 - Prostitution has not been forbidden in the Netherlands since the days of Napoleon, long before the year 2000.

 - Pimping (extorting money from sex workers by means of violence and force) has been and still is forbidden since the late middle ages in the Netherlands.

 - Before 2000 brothel keeping was regulated.
 After the ban on brothel keeping came into force in 1911, it turned out that prostitution could not be eradicated so the Dutch opted for a ‘regulated tolerance’.

-On a national level brothel keeping was decriminalized, it became subject to laws that apply to all businesses.
-There was no new law, but an old and ineffective law was abolished, with the result that sex businesses had to obey to the same rules as any other businesses.
+On a national level brothel keeping was decriminalized and became subject to laws that apply to all businesses.
+There was no new law, but an old and ineffective law was abolished,.
 How this was regulated was left to the municipalities.
 And that meant a transition to another regime: the regulatory regime.
 Most municipalities issued regulations for sex businesses.
 So, after 2000 the Dutch made new regulations as to e.g. where in towns and villages sex businesses could be established.

 As said before in the Netherlands the decriminalization took place on a national level, but was replaced by regulation on a municipal level.
 Since 2008 the municipalities demand more powers to control sex workers.
-They urged for instance to introduce a registration system of sex workers, with the excuse to prevent traffic in women.
+They urged for instance the registration of sex workers, with the excuse to prevent traffic in women.
 But they also want an uniform licensing system.
-Due to resistance of organizations of sex workers and their advocates, this law has as yet (June 2017) passed the Dutch Senate.
+Due to resistance of organizations of sex workers and their advocates, this law has as yet (June 2017) not passed the Dutch Senate.